How much does a Tesla battery replacement cost?

 Up until very recently, nearly all Tesla batteries used nickel cobalt aluminum (NCA) or nickel manganese cobalt (NMC) types of lithium ion chemistries.
 More recently, Tesla has begun to introduce lithium iron phosphate LFP batteries in the Model 3 – as well as the Model Y in China.
 If your vehicle has an LFP battery, you can read more about LFP batteries for electric cars here.

-Speaking of Model 3 warranties, all of them come with 8 year coverage, and either 100,000 or 120,000 miles (for standard or long range trims, respectively).
+Tesla provides a warranty of 8 years and 100,000 miles (or 120,000 miles forlong range trims).
 If your battery degrades more than 70% in that time, Tesla will replace your battery - not necessarily with a new one, but with one that does exceed the 70% limit.
 Warranties that are still in effect (usually 4 years/ 50,000 miles) can be transferred when a vehicle is sold, and used Teslas purchased from the manufacturer have an additional year warranty.

 A 2019 tweet from Elon Musk suggests that the battery lifetime for the Model 3 is 360,000 miles for the standard range, and 465,000 for the long range.
 This calculation is worked out in an 2019 InsideEV article that also points out many high mileage Model 3s still have at least 90% battery capacity.